AI Video Comes Out Too Static (Fix Under-Motion)

 6. Conflicting motion descriptors

 Slow gentle movement, dynamic action, intense motion — three contradictory motion descriptors.
-The model averages to “very little motion.”
+The model averages them toward “very little motion.”
+The same applies to camera moves: stacking two or three in one prompt confuses the model and it often defaults to almost no camera travel rather than picking one.

 7. Clip duration too short to develop motion

 A 2-second clip rarely shows much movement; the model knows it does not have time for an action arc.
-4-5 second clips are easier to fill with visible motion.
+5-second clips (the standard short tier on Runway Gen-4 and Kling) are far easier to fill with visible motion.

 Before you change anything

-- Save the prompt, model, motion settings, and the static output.
+• Save the prompt, model/version, motion settings, and the static output.

-- If using image-to-video, look at the reference image and ask whether it suggests motion.
+• If using image-to-video, look at the reference image and ask whether it suggests motion at all.

 Information to collect